 These are small, raised pads on and around the eyelids.
 They can be associated with raised cholesterol so it is advisable to ask your doctor to look at them and possibly do a blood test for cholesterol levels.
 In themselves, these are harmless and are removed by gently and expertly scraping away with a sterile electrolysis probe.
 More than one treatment may be required.

 Benign new growths arising from sweat gland tissue (Eccrine cells), Syringoma are also found most commonly around the eyes but are also found on the axillae (armpits), abdomen and vulva.
 These are inherited in some cases but not all and they usually affect females from puberty or later.
-Removal is by cauterisation of the blood supply using thermolysis via the electrolysis probe.
+Removal is by very light ablation using a little electric current via a sterile probe.
+More than one treatment may be required.

 CherryTree’s Price List (Surgical Electrolysis)